The FEH Methods

 While WINFAP provides a framework for FFC estimation it is important that you have the appropriate technical and regulatory knowledge required to use the software effectively.

 Introduction to Flood Frequency and Growth Curves

 An FFC defines the relationship between the size of a flood (peak flow) and the return period (expected frequency of occurrence), which can be estimated based on observed data.
 Observed data, usually annual maxima data (AMAX), the highest peak flow for each hydrological year, are fitted to an extreme value distribution.
 WINFAP estimates peak flows for a given return period through the fitted parameters of a distribution using a number of distributions and fitting methods.
 An example Single Site Analysis FFC is presented below for the Deveron at Avochie using observed AMAX data fitted to the Generalised Logistic (GL), General Extreme Value (GEV) and Kappa 3 (KAP3) distributions.

-Flood frequency curves are often normalised by rescaling by the QMED (the median peak flow that has a return period of approximately 2 years) to produce a growth curve.
+Flood frequency curves are often normalised by rescaling using the QMED (the median annual peak flow that has a return period of approximately 2 years) to produce a growth curve.
 An example growth curve for Deveron at Avochie is shown below.

 Introduction to the FEH Statistical Method

 The FFC can be estimated in WINFAP for ungauged or gauged sites using the FEH statistical method.
 The estimation process consists of: